mukhortov/HESH-WordPress-Plugin/readme.txt

 2. Activate the plugin on the 'Plugins' page

 == Changelog ==

+= 1.7.2 =
+* fixed bug: code mirror not initializing properly when new user tries to edit post for the first time
+* fixed bug: CodeMirror no longer trying to load on "All Post" and "All Pages"
+* fixed bug: Font and theme were reset to default when switching to the visual editor and back

 = 1.7.1 =
 * fixed bug: return key would create two new lines and ignore indent